kylef-archive/znc-arch/README.md

     /etc/rc.d/znc start

+You can rehash with:

+    /etc/rc.d/znc rehash

 When you install this package (znc-system-wide), a user and group named znc will be created.
+The config for ZNC will be located at `/var/lib/znc`.